google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 <!--
 A significant amount of this course and class time are intentionally devoted to the capstone project.

 We do this because employers want to see and hear about times you have worked collaboratively with other people in pursuit of a shared goal.
 Truthfully, that's much of professional life.
 You are better equipped to make your case to employers that you have experience working with others toward a technical goal if you have specific projects you can speak to, both listed on your resume and in your interview answers.
-The capstone project is one of those experiences, and it also allows you to apply the skills you've learned so far to create a specific project and present it.
+The capstone project is one of those experiences, and it also allows you to apply the skills you've learned so far to address a specific question and present your results.
 -->

 ---

 # Capstone Project Deliverables

-1. Design doc - 20%
+1. Design doc
-1. Ethical storyboarding worksheet - 10%
+1. Ethical storyboarding worksheet
-1. Notebook - 50%
+1. Notebook
-1. Project demo or presentation - 20%
+1. Project demo or presentation

 <!--
 Here are the deliverables for the capstone project.
 We'll go into each of them in more detail now.